Syrian civil war: Buffer zone with Turkey

-In October 2019, in response to the Turkish offensive, Russia arranged for negotiations between the Syrian government in Damascus and the Kurdish-led forces.
+In October 2019, in response to the Turkish offensive, Russia arranged for negotiations between the Syrian government and the Kurdish-led forces.
 Russia also negotiated a renewal of a cease-fire between Kurds and Turkey that was about to expire.

 Russia and Turkey agreed via the Sochi Agreement of 2019 to set up a Second Northern Syria Buffer Zone.
 Syrian President Assad expressed full support for the deal, as various terms of the agreement also applied to the Syrian government.
 The SDF stated that they considered themselves as "Syrian and a part of Syria", adding that they would agree to work with the Syrian Government.
 The SDF officially announced their support for the deal on 27 October.

 The agreement reportedly included the following terms: